bizzappdev/odoo_apps/oerp_develop_test_mode/README.md

     * Set-up Test or Development environment at the level of database.
     * Provides unique mode-bar for notifying either database is in Develop mode or Test mode.
     * Mail restriction for outgoing mails.
+    * Explicite ``error message`` option, If Raise error is False then it will silently pass and in log warning will generate else it will raise the popup.

 Usage Of the Module:
 ====================